Anna Dajero is one of Pat Flynn’s start online coaching clients. Here’s how she lost 50lbs training with Pat entirely online.

 That I am strong and great.
 I used to read that line in his emails and think, “oh, how cheesy.”
 But I guess I felt that way about it because a part of me didn’t believe it.
 Once I started believing that I am strong, huge shifts in the way I perceive myself started to change for the better.
 And oddly enough, lifting heavier weights enhanced that.
 It’s empowering to go through what it takes to get stronger.
 The grit and grind of it.
 It carves the character.
 It’s good for the soul.

 What strength/physical achievement are you most proud of?

 There are actually three instances that come to mind:

 1 – My first pull up after Baby #1 (Laila).

 2 – My first push up after Baby #2 (Kira).
 Once I was able to do a push up again, I believed that I would be able to reach the rest of my goals.

 3 – Being able to lose the baby weight after Kira.
-I was a private client of Pat’s after #1.
-And, so the second time around, I wanted to see if I could take what I had learned from him and be able to do it on my own.
+I became a private client of Pat’s after #1.
 Prior to that, there was this little voice in my head that didn’t know if I could.

 What were some of the biggest challenges you overcame throughout your transformation?